mrkamel/distributed_job/README.md

   distributed_job.token # can be used to query the status of the distributed job
 ```

+The `part` which is passed to the block is some id for one particular part of
+the distributed job.
+It must be used in a respective background job to mark
+this part finished after it has been successfully processed.
+Therefore, when
+all those background jobs have successfully finished, all parts will be marked
+as finished, such that the distributed job will finally be finished as well.

 The `token` can be used to keep query the status of the distributed job, e.g.
 on a job summary page or similar.
 You can show some progress bar in the browser
 or in the terminal, etc: